apache/eventmesh/README.md

 * **eventmesh-runtime** : an middleware to transmit events between event producers and consumers, support cloud native apps and microservices.
 * **eventmesh-sdk-java** : currently supports HTTP and TCP protocols.
+* **eventmesh-connector-api** : an api layer based on OpenMessaging api and SPI pluggin, which can be implemented by popular EventStores such as IMDG, Messaging Engine and OSS etc.
-* **eventmesh-connector-rocketmq** : an implementation based on OpenMessaging Connector Interface, pub event to or sub event from RocketMQ Event Store.
+* **eventmesh-connector-rocketmq** : an implementation of eventmesh-connector-api, pub event to or sub event from RocketMQ as EventStore.

 **Protocol:**